Eomm/blog-posts/posts/bonus-postgres-logical-replication.md

 Read it here: [`bonus/postgres-logical-replication/README.md`](../bonus/postgres-logical-replication/README.md)

-# Resume Data Replication in Postgres and Node.js
+# Resume data replication in Postgres and Node.js

 This article is a continuation of [Real-time data Replication in Postgres and Node.js](https://backend.cafe/real-time-data-replication-in-postgres-and-nodejs).
 Before reading this article, I recommend you read the previous one because it provides essential context to the points I cover.